Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 12 -.md

-A Miraculous Conquest?
+## A Miraculous Conquest?
-a) Traditional Emphasis Regarding the Conquest
+Traditional Emphasis Regarding the Conquest
-i) How could a few hundred conquistadors topple well-established empires?
+- How could a few hundred conquistadors topple well-established empires?
-(1) Fatalism of Moctezuma?
+	- Fatalism of Moctezuma?
-(a) The prophesy of the return of Quetzalcoatl—The Feathered Serpent
+		- The prophesy of the return of Quetzalcoatl—The Feathered Serpent
-(2) Emphasis on pivotal role of Malinche (Dona Marina)?
+		- `Emphasis on pivotal role of Malinche (Dona Marina)?
-ii) Can we explain conquests simply through the acts and whims of a few individuals?
+- Can we explain conquests simply through the acts and whims of a few individuals?
-II) Contingent Factors Behind the Spanish Conquest of the Aztecs
+## Contingent Factors Behind the Spanish Conquest of the Aztecs
 a) Aztec Decline by early 1500s
 i) Aztec empire had been sustained on a much-despised tributary system
 ii) Vicious cycle of decline